LixiaEchoTang/DBA-Interview-Preparation/oracle/Deep_Dive_Into_Each_Topic/01_Oracle_Architecture.md

 4. What configuration options are critical when setting up a new CDB?
 5. Can you explain a scenario where using DBCA would be preferred over manual database creation?

+### Top 5 Interview Questions & Answers

+## 1. What is a Container Database (CDB) and why is it important in Oracle’s multitenant architecture?
+## 2. Describe the steps you observed in the demo for creating a CDB using DBCA.
+## 3. How does DBCA facilitate the creation of pluggable databases (PDBs) within a CDB?
+## 4. What configuration options are critical when setting up a new CDB?
+## 5. Can you explain a scenario where using DBCA would be preferred over manual database creation?
 ---

 # 4. Starting Up and Shutting Down a Database Instance